 So, the physical benefits of walking are far reaching.
 But what about the addition of mindfulness?

 When we combine the benefits of walking with mindfulness, we witness a perfect storm of improvements to psychological and physiological wellbeing (Tsang, Chan, & Cheung, 2008).

 And, along with the surge in the popularity of mindfulness techniques in the general population, mindful walking has received considerably more research attention in the last 10 years.

 A 2016 study exploring the impact of mindful walking over multiple days noted improvements in mood and mindfulness skills.

 And more specifically, the practice reduced depression, anxiety, stress, and brooding (Gotink et al., 2016).

 Physical stress and quality of life

-When a different group of individuals—self-reported as having high levels of psychological distress—were given eight mindful walking sessions over four weeks, the effect was striking.
+When a group of individuals who self-reported as having high levels of psychological distress were given eight mindful walking sessions over four weeks, the effect was striking.
 Symptoms of physical stress dramatically reduced, and their quality of life significantly increased (Teut et al., 2013).

 Physical and mental benefits

-While you can perform mindful walking anywhere, when practiced in nature—such as Shinrin-yoku—physical and mental benefits are far-reaching.
+While you can perform mindful walking anywhere, when practiced in nature, such as with shinrin-yoku, the physical and mental benefits are far reaching.